 Personal Injury Liability for Multiple Parties in North Carolina

 When more than one individual is at fault for an accident, the law states that any one of the careless parties is responsible for compensating for your injuries.
 The responsible parties must determine amongst themselves or through court which and how much each should reimburse one another.
 It is best to alert all those whom you believe are responsible for the accident that you will be filing a claim for damages.
 Then, depending on what you discover about the incident and those involved, you can make a claim with one or more of the insurance companies.

-As you can tell, these type of situations can get really tricky and dealing with insurance companies can be difficult.
+As you can tell, these types of situations can get really tricky, and dealing with insurance companies can be difficult.
 This is why it is best to seek experienced legal counsel before trying to handle a personal injury claim on your own.